yogeshwaranm-turing/amazon-agentic/envs/incident_management_redos/wiki.md

 3. Verify the user has authorization to conduct this action using `check_authorization`.
 4. If the user is not authorized, then check If severity is P3 or P4.
 If that is the case, then obtain approval from the Incident Manager using `manage_approval_requests` and stop proceeding with the SOP.
 5. Extract the Incident Manager assigned to the incident from Step 1.
-6. Create the bridge record with the following values using `manage_coordinationss`
+6. Create the bridge record with the following values using `manage_coordinations`

    * **Bridge Type**: `major_incident`, `coordination`, or `technical`
    * **Bridge Host**: Incident Manager assigned to the incident